jerith/Platform-Guild/language-guides/python/development.rst

 .. seealso::

-    `testing` for some guidance on setting up an environment suitable for running test suites
+    `testing-environment` for some guidance on setting up an environment suitable for running test suites.